An Exciting Interdisciplinary Major

 Russian is one of the most widely spoken languages in the world, with over 140 million native speakers, and it is considered a critical needs language by the U.S. government.
 Wooster students have the opportunity to take two full years of Russian language, live in the Russian House with a native Russian language assistant, and study and research abroad in Russia on a variety of summer and semester-long programs.
-Students of Russian are eligible for a number of scholarships to study in Russia.
-And with the increasingly important role Russia is playing in the global community, speakers of Russian are in high demand for a variety of different careers.
+Students of Russian are eligible for a number of scholarships to study in Russia and, with the increasingly important role Russia is playing in the global community, speakers of Russian are in high demand for a variety of different careers.

 The arts in Russia have long been considered among the greatest in the world, from the cosmopolitan creations of Pushkin and Tchaikovsky, to the profound philosophical and religious tracts of Tolstoy and Dostoevsky, to the musical magic of Stravinsky and Balanchine, to pioneering directors like Sergei Eisenstein and Andrei Tarkovsky.
 At Wooster, you can learn more about these cultural giants and many others in a variety of courses that fulfill many of the College’s degree requirements.
 If you fall in love with all things Russian, as we have, then we offer both a major and minor in Russian Studies, which is an interdisciplinary program designed to make students proficient not just in the language, but in the history, politics, and culture, as well.

 On Tuesdays and Thursdays at 7 pm, professors, students, and native Russian speakers from the community come together for an evening gathering in the Russian House (Luce Hall, Suite F).
 At Russian Tea, students might find themselves singing along to music, watching Russian videos, discussing literature, films, or playing games.
 But whatever is planned for the night, there is a heaping plate of cookies and some fresh Russian tea.
 Also, come join us for lunch in Lowry 247/248 at 1:00 p.m. on Tuesdays and in Lowry 249 on Fridays (alternating weekly).
 Learn more.